 Turtleheads have flowers where the upper lip arches over the lower lip giving the resemblance to a turtle's head.
 The Red Turtlehead is a native perennial forb with slender green smooth stems that are usually about 2 to 3 feet high and usually branched.

 Leaves are opposite, lanceolate to oblong, toothed, stalked with a narrowing leaf base and a tip tapering to a point.
 The upper surface is a medium to dark green, the underside paler.
 Both surfaces are smooth.
-The leaves of Chelone contain two chemicals which deter a number of plant browsers from eating them - the chemicals, metabolites, are iridoid glycosides aucubin and catalpol. (see reference below)
+The leaves of Chelone contain two chemicals which deter a number of plant browsers from eating them - the chemicals, metabolites, are iridoid glycosides aucubin and catalpol. (see reference article at bottom of page.)

 The inflorescence is a short dense terminal spike of of stalkless erect flowers.